helenahartmann/awesome-PhD/README.md

 - [R CHEATSHEETS](https://www.rstudio.com/resources/cheatsheets/): There are loads of cheat sheets to help you find your way around in R.
 - [STATCHECK](www.statcheck.io): To check a PDF, DOCX or HTML file for errors in statistical reporting, upload it to Statcheck.
 Some journals even officially request this now (e.g., Psychological Science).
+- [METAFOR](https://metafor-project.org/doku.php): Use the metafor package in R for your meta-analyses.

 ### Crediting